gfredericks/the-halting-project/README.md

 ### Unknown

-Machine `#1094873` gets into a sort of irregular loop that thwarts the loop detection algoritm described above.
+Machine `#1094873` gets into a sort of irregular loop that thwarts the loop detection algorithm described above.
 Needs more thought.

 | State | Read 0 | Read 1 |
 |------:|:-------|:-------|